carpentries-incubator/fair-bio-practice/_episodes/08-data-in-excel.md

 >
 > ![bad-metadata](../fig/bad-metadata.png)
 >
-> It contains data similar to the presented before, from some experiments on plants in
+> It contains data similar to the presented data before from experiments on plants in
 > different light conditions.
 Imagine you need to work with this file.
 >
-> 1. What you find confusing in this file, what would you try to clarify with its author before
+> 1. What is confusing in this file, what would you try to clarify with its author before
-> doing anything with it
+> using it
-> 2. What will be the issues with calculation of: average biomas, biomas per genotype
+> 2. What issues will you encounter with calculation of: average biomas, biomas per genotype
-> 3. Typically, more advance data analysis is done programatically, which requires either
+> 3. Typically, more advanced data analysis is done programmatically, which requires either
-> conversion to a text format as csv, tsv format or using library that reads Excel file
+> conversion to text format as csv, tsv format or using a library that reads Excel files
-> and "kind of make this conversion on the fly".
+> and "kind of makes this conversion on the fly".
 > Save this file in a text format, close Excel and reopen the saved files.
 What has changed?
 >
 > Have you seen similar tables?
-Do you believe this example is realistic?
+Do you believe this example is realistic and replicates real-life issues?
 >
 >> ## Solution
 >>
->> This files hopefully unreleasitcally exacerbate typical bad practices in Excel.
+>> This file hopefully unrealistically exacerbates typical bad practices in Excel.
->> 1. Some things that may confuse:
+>> 1. Some things that may be confusing:
->>      - why they are two tables, are period measurement related to the metabolics ie same samples
+>>      - Why are there two tables, are the period measurement related to the metabolics i.e. same samples?
->>      - do colors in period table have the same meaning, seems no.
+>>      - Do colors in the period table have the same meaning?
+Seems no.
->>      - why row 22 is read while 13 says error
+>>      - Why is row 22 read, whilst row 13 says error?
->>      - the meaning of values in media column
+>>      - What is the meaning of values in the media column?
->>      - are the genotypes same in different blocks or not
+>>      - Are the genotypes the same in different blocks or not?
 >> 2.
->>      - Before averaging the biomas weight needs conversion to the same unit and removal of the text for unit.
+>>      - Before averaging the biomas weight, they need to get converted the same unit and the text needs to get replaced by the unit.
->>      - Averaging per genotype needs manual selection of the suitable entries
+>>      - Averaging per genotype needs manual selection of suitable entries
 >> 3.
->>      - information about light conditions is completely lost
+>>      - Information about light conditions is completely lost.
->>      - the header columns are scrambled
+>>      - Header columns are scrambled.
->>      - the update date may change its meaning depending on the locale (swithc year with day)
+>>      - The update date may change its meaning depending on the location (switch year with day).
 > {: .solution}
 {: .challenge}